At Annie’s, a little gay

 husband whose name I can

 never remember.
-I call him
+I

 Raul, which I do not think